CMSROMA/Timing-TOFPET/README.md

 ## Notes
 - The calibration (RUN_CALIB 1 in config file) should be re-run each time there is a new hardware configuration (e.g. different SiPMs, different hardware settings).
 It takes about 30-40 minutes to finish.
 - Once the calibration step is done, the following runs can be taken using the existing calibration files (RUN_CALIB 0 in config file)
-- The output file contains a root tree (xxx_singles.root):
+- Two output root files are produced:
-  - the root tree contains one event for each channel passing the trigger selection
+  - xxx_singles.root: the tree contains one event for each channel passing the trigger selection
+  - xxx_coincidences.root: the tree contains one event for each pair of channels passing the trigger selection if they are in time coincidence (default t2-t1<20 ns)
 - Channel numbering in root file: Absolute channel ID (root file) = 64 x NCHIP + NCH  where NCHIP, NCH are reported in the config file.